lrlrlrlr/COMP9414-20T2-Assignment-1-Fuzzy-Scheduling/README.md

 ### How to start

 1. Play around with aipython([code](ass1/aipython.zip) | [pdf](ass1/aipython.pdf)):
+    - Watch the code of `cspProblem.py`,  and `cspExamples.py`;
+    - Understand how to build a csp object;
+    - Understand how to use the function cspConsistency.Search_with_AC_from_CSP;
+    - Try to use A\*search method to solve a problem in `cspProblem`;

-Know how to use these functions:
+After this you will know -- how to use these functions:

         from cspConsistency import Search_with_AC_from_CSP
         from cspProblem import CSP, Constraint
         from searchGeneric import AStarSearcher

+1. create a new python file **fuzzyScheduler.py** under aipython directory.
 1. .....(to be finished)